 Even if you do not have a force majeure clause in your contract, you may still not be liable for problems caused by COVID-19.
 Depending on the way your contract was written, you may not be liable for leasing issues that are the direct result of the COVID-19 outbreak.
 Two of the most commonly used legal defenses against breach of contract are the doctrine of impossibility and the doctrine of frustration of purpose:

-Touching base with a business law attorney is typically the best first step toward determining your rights and responsibilities for contracts assumed before the COVID-19 pandemic began in the United States.
+Touching base with an attorney experienced in business law is typically the best first step toward determining your rights and responsibilities for contracts assumed before the COVID-19 pandemic began in the United States.

 Taking the Right Steps to Manage Contracts During NJ COVID-19 Pandemic